 From the trailhead along the Cave Creek Road (FR 42) to the junction with the Herb Martyr Trail, deadfall and much of the vegetation overgrowth was cleared by a volunteer crew in September 2018, as well as some intermittent treadwork.
+Additional work was done in spring of 2020.
 Tread conditions are still poor in some parts, and there are some narrow places along steep dropoffs where horses are not recommended, but the trail is passable for hikers.

 Length: 8.44 mi

 The Snowshed Trail is accessible from four locations.

 The lower-elevation northeastern terminus is located on the south side of the paved portion of Cave Creek Road (FR 42) next to Hidden Terrace Road, 100 feet southeast of where FR 42 crosses a bridge and turns into a dirt road below the Southwestern Research Station.
 (31.88138, -109.197102) This trailhead is marked with a sign a short distance from the start of the trail, which is visible from the road, but there is little to no parking space here.
 For alternate low elevation access, start at the Crystal Cave Parking Lot and follow the signs to the Snowshed Trail.

 The Snowshed Basin Trail connects in at a signed junction (31.87564, -109.20999) 1.03 miles above Cave Creek Road and continues to the Crystal Cave Parking Lot, John Hands Campground and the lower end of the Herb Martyr Trail just above the Herb Martyr Campground and Parking Lot.
 This junction is signed but has been damaged by a bear and parts of some signs are now unreadable.